bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 ## [1] 0.8193042
 ```

-We can see that this is a much better model, both in terms of the model fit which has attempted to find a nonlinear classifier, and in terms of the AUC score.
+Boom!
+We can see that this is a much better model, both in terms of the model fit, which has found a nonlinear classifier, and in terms of the AUC score.

 ### Other classification approaches.

 Quite often in ML we are interested in predicting class labels with maximum accuracy.
 That is, we are less concerned about intepreting what our function says about the system, and are only interested in our ability to predict $\mathbf{y}*$ at the new locations $\mathbf{X}*$.

 A variety of classifiers are availble in {caret}, including those based on random forests and support vector machines, as well as those based on neural networks.
-In the example, below, we use some of these approaches to predict infection status from expression data.
+In the examples, below, we use some of these approaches to predict infection status from expression data.

 ```r